← All posts

 When the marketing and the pipeline live in the same system, the attribution problem changes character entirely.

-When a lead doesn't retain — declined, unresponsive, wrong practice area — that outcome is also in the same system as the source attribution.
-The system can answer not just "which sources produce retained clients" but "which sources produce leads that don't retain, and how much intake time do those leads consume" — a question that cross-system attribution can never answer because pipeline context never flows back to the marketing system.
+When a lead does not retain, declined, unresponsive, wrong practice area, that outcome is also in the same system as the source attribution.
+The system can answer not just "which sources produce retained clients" but "which sources produce leads that do not retain, and how much intake time do those leads consume," a question cross-system attribution cannot answer unless pipeline context flows back to the marketing system.

 What Full Attribution Actually Enables

 Complete attribution changes the quality of marketing decisions available to the firm.
 With full attribution, the relevant question shifts from "which campaign produces the most leads" to "which campaign produces the most retained clients per dollar, weighted by fee value."
-These are often different answers.
-A campaign that produces 40 inexpensive leads with a 10% retention rate and average fees of $3,000 is less valuable than a campaign that produces 15 expensive leads with a 35% retention rate and average fees of $12,000.
-Without full attribution, the first campaign looks better on every metric the marketing platform reports.
+Those are often different answers.
+A campaign that produces many inexpensive leads with low retention and low average fees may be less valuable than a campaign that produces fewer expensive leads with higher retention and higher fee value.
+Without full attribution, the first campaign can look better on every metric the marketing platform reports.
 Understanding true cost per retained client requires the complete picture, not just the marketing half.

-Firms that have full attribution also gain insight into negative attribution — which sources produce leads that waste intake time without retaining.
+Firms that have full attribution also gain insight into negative attribution: sources that produce leads that waste intake time without retaining.
 A directory listing that reliably produces leads outside the firm's actual service area, or that consistently attracts cases the firm declines, is a different asset than one that produces retained clients.
 Negative attribution is invisible without the pipeline data.

 Why This Is Hard to Build

-The reason most marketing platforms don't have native attribution isn't that they haven't considered it.
-It's that building native attribution requires building the entire pipeline — intake, CRM, lead management, outcome tracking, fee reporting — not just the marketing layer.
-That is a substantially larger engineering investment than building an SEO tool or a campaign management interface and integrating with existing CRMs.
+The reason most marketing platforms do not have native attribution is not that they missed the idea.
+Native attribution requires the entire pipeline: intake, CRM, lead management, outcome tracking, fee reporting.
+The engineering investment is substantially larger than building an SEO tool or a campaign management interface and integrating with existing CRMs.

-It also requires making a bet early in the product's development — before you have customers or revenue — that the additional investment in pipeline infrastructure will pay off in product differentiation.
+It also requires making a bet early in the product's development that the additional investment in pipeline infrastructure will pay off in product differentiation.
 The faster path is to build the marketing layer first and add pipeline integrations later.
-Many companies have made this choice, and it's not an unreasonable one.
+Many companies have made this choice, and it is not an unreasonable one.
 The integration path gets the product to customers faster.
 The cost is the attribution problems described above: probabilistic matching, dependency chains, coverage limitations, silent failures.

 Building the pipeline first means a larger initial engineering footprint.
 It also means that when growth channels plug in, the attribution chain is already there.
 The marketing data and the pipeline data are in the same system from day one.
 The integration work was never necessary because the integration was never a gap.

 Very few platforms in legal marketing have native attribution today.
-Most platforms that present attribution as a key feature are building cross-system integrations and presenting the results with a confidence level that often isn't disclosed.
-The match rate, the sync lag, the dependency on CRM configuration — these details rarely appear in the marketing materials.
+Most platforms that present attribution as a key feature are building cross-system integrations and presenting the results with a confidence level that often is not disclosed.
+The match rate, the sync lag, the dependency on CRM configuration, these details rarely appear in the marketing materials.

-The consequence is that firms making decisions based on "attribution data" from integrated systems are often making decisions based on 60-70% of the true picture, with the unattributed portion systematically biased toward the more complex cases.
-That is meaningfully better than operating with no attribution at all.
-It is not the closed loop that the marketing implies.
+The consequence is that firms making decisions based on "attribution data" from integrated systems may be making decisions from an incomplete picture, with the unattributed portion biased toward more complex cases.
+That can be meaningfully better than operating with no attribution at all, but it is not always the closed loop the marketing implies.